mozilla/side-view/docs/data-review-request.md

 **7) What populations will you measure?**

-Firefox Release and Nightly, english locales.
-Existing Test Pilot Side View users will be exluded.
+Firefox Release and Nightly, English locales.
+Existing Test Pilot Side View users will be excluded.

 **8) If this data collection is default on, what is the opt-out mechanism for users?**